Summary

 Model Version Reproducibility requires precise identification of the system used in a study. ● Report exact version, date, configuration, and fine-tuning details.

-Design Static artifacts determine what the model sees on every call and must be documented in full. ● Describe architecture, infrastructure, prompts and templates (with development strategy), context files, tool catalog, agent architecture, and retrieval mechanisms.
+Design Static artifacts determine the model’s input on every call and must be documented in full. ● Describe system and agent architecture, infrastructure, prompts, agent configuration, tool catalog, and retrieval mechanisms.

 Traces Runtime traces make LLM and agent behavior verifiable despite non-determinism and tool opacity. ● For studies of LLM usage, share full interaction logs subject to privacy constraints.

-Benchmarks Meaningful evaluation requires reasoned valid measurement. ● Justify metric and benchmark choices; discuss their validity.
+Benchmarks & Metrics Meaningful evaluation requires reasoned valid measurement. ● Justify metric and benchmark choices; discuss their validity.

 Limitations Honest acknowledgment of threats strengthens a study. ● Discuss threats to internal validity (data leakage), reliability (non-determinism), construct and external validity.